ScHARR Information Governance Policy

-It is expected that both personal and University-supplied portable devices (e.g. laptops, tablets, mobile phones, removable hard-disk/solid-state drives, USB drives) and personal desktops may be used off campus for work purposes with appropriate safeguards in place and subject to any other applicable agreement; refer to policy section 3 “Data storage and storage devices”) and policy section 4 "Remote working".
+It is expected that both personal and University-supplied portable devices (e.g. tablets and mobile phones) may be used off campus for work purposes with appropriate safeguards in place and subject to any other applicable agreement; refer to policy section 3 “Data storage and storage devices” and policy section 4 “Remote working”.

-University desktops are not expected to be taken from UoS premises, unless such removal has been authorised.
-If University desktops are to be taken off campus (e.g. to be used at home) then, in addition to safeguards described within policy section 3 “Data storage and storage devices” and policy section 4 “Remote working”, the following safeguards must be in place:
+University desktops may be taken from UoS premises if authorised.
+When University desktops are taken off campus (e.g. to be used at home) then, in addition to safeguards described within policy section 3 “Data storage and storage devices” and policy section 4 “Remote working”, the following safeguards must be in place::

 - the equipment is encrypted (this must be checked with The Faculty IT Hub);